danielepic96/gba-flash-patcher/README.md

   correctly.
 - **Improved erase/program timing**: from v2.0 restored Data-Polling (DQ7)
-  instead of Toggle-Bit (DQ6) and added program/erase timeout based on DQ5 on AMD/JEDEC chips (like Macronix).
+  instead of Toggle-Bit (DQ6) and added program/erase timeout based on DQ5 on AMD/JEDEC protocol.
 Greatly optimized program/erase routines on all chips (faster savings).
 - **Added support for Intel/Sharp and other chip manufacturers**: from v2.0 has been added support for other Flash manufacturers.
 If the manufacturer ID is not recognized, the payload will fallback on AMD/JEDEC protocol.